lpmi-13/academic-vocabulary-explorer/README.md

 ## References

-This is the original article outlining the considerations for creation of the Academic Vocabular List:
+This is the original article outlining the considerations for creation of the Academic Vocabulary List:

 Gardner, D., & Davies, M. (2013).
 A new academic vocabulary list.
 Applied Linguistics, 35(3), 305-327.